French Police Turn Away British Private Jet Filled With Would-Be Tourists Bound For Luxury Cannes Villa

-French border police turned away a private jet and its ten British passengers bound for a luxury Cannes resort, The Guardian reports.
-The passengers were reportedly ignoring coronavirus social-distancing orders and bans on international travel.
+French border police turned away a private jet and its 10 British passengers bound for a luxury Cannes resort, The Guardian reports.
+The passengers were allegedly ignoring coronavirus social distancing orders and bans on international travel.

-Ten wealthy travelers appear to have contracted the jet to take the 7 men, aged between 40-50, and 3 women, aged between 23-25, to take them from London to Marseille-Provence airport.
-From there, three chartered helicopters were to take them a short flight to a luxury villa in Cannes, in France’s tony Mediterranean Côte d’Azur.
+Ten wealthy travelers appear to have contracted the jet to take the seven men aged between 40 and 50 and three women aged between 23 and 25 from London to Marseille-Provence airport.
+From there, three chartered helicopters were to take them on a short flight to a luxury villa in Cannes, in France’s tony Mediterranean Côte d’Azur.
 The Embraer Legacy jet had reportedly been rented by a Croatian businessman “in finance and property.”

-As it turns out, French border police weren’t having it.
+As it turns out, the French authorities weren’t having it.

 “They were coming for a holiday in Cannes and three helicopters were waiting on the tarmac.
 We notified them they were not allowed to enter the national territory,” said a French border-control spokesperson.

-The tourists, whose nationalities reportedly included Croatians, Germans, French, Romanians and Ukrainians, apparently weren’t interested in being told they couldn’t land, and tried to “make use of their connections and made a few phone calls,” in order to try to be allowed to stay.
+The tourists, whose nationalities reportedly included Croatians, Germans, French, Romanians, and Ukrainians, apparently weren’t interested in being told they couldn’t land and tried to “make use of their connections and made a few phone calls,” in order to try to be allowed to stay.

 They were unsuccessful, and after a few hours, they turned back to London, except for one, who chartered a flight to Berlin.